azimuttapp/azimutt/INSTALL.md

 #### Step 2: Run the Docker container

 Now, we'll need to run the container using the image we've just pulled.
+But just before, you need to configure [environment variables](#environment-variables) and give them to your Docker container.
+For that you can use the `--env-file` option with a the `.env.example` file set up with your configuration.

 ```bash
 docker run -d --name azimutt \